pchandraprakash/selenium_python/Setup_And_Configurations/PackageManagement.md

    - **pip list -o**: Show installed packages that are not the newest version available.
    - **pip install <*package_name*>**: This will install a specific package
    - **pip install <*package_name*>*****==version_number***: This will install a specific package and its version
-   - **pip freeze > requirements.txt**: Standard way of preserving a list of required packages with versions for a project.
-It save the                                           list of packages with versions to a requirements.txt file.
+   - **pip freeze > requirements.txt**: It save the list of packages with versions to a requirements.txt file.
    - **pip install -r requirements.txt**: Install all packages in your requirements.txt file.
    - **pip install -U <*package_name*>**: Updates an installed package to the latest version.
    - **pip search <*package_name*>**: To search specific package name